paytunia/api-documentation/README.md

 * Access authenticated user balances, trades, and other data *
 * Automate trading *

-_* Authenticating users is only available to developers that have a fully verified and approved Bitcoin-Central account.
+_* Authenticating users is only available to developers that have a fully verified and approved Paymium account.
 On the other hand, public data is available to everyone_

 ## Table of contents